Hazard Rating: 2/10 | Parking: Limited | from Hobart: 50 km | Faces: SW into Frederick Henry Bay | Length: 1.8 km

 Original Name: Turrakana, the homeland of the Pydairrerme (Tasman Peninsula’s Aboriginal people)

-Safety Cove Beach is about 4 km south of Port Arthur – down Safety Cove Road (on the way to Remarkable Cave) and then along Dog Bark Road – I can’t think how they got their names ??
+Safety Cove Beach is about 4 km south of Port Arthur – down Safety Cove Road (on the way to Remarkable Cave).

-This is a stunning sweeping beach with white sand in a protected bay particularly on the south end.
-Usually calm waters good for families and kids but it can depend on the wind, weather and swells on the day.
-Secluded, generally unknown (except to the locals) this a great beach for a swim or walk – Oh, and don’t forget the spectacular views of the west coast of Cape Pillar and glimpses of Tasman Island and the southern ocean.
+A stunning long beach with usually calm waters ideal for families and kids (but it can depend on the wind, weather and swells on the day).
+Secluded, generally unknown (except to the locals), a great beach for swimming, fishing or a walk.
+Oh, and don’t forget the spectacular views of the west coast of Cape Pillar and glimpses of Tasman Island and the southern ocean.

 Hazard Rating: 3-4/10 | Parking: Good and close | from Hobart: 21 km | Faces: South East into Tiger Head Bay | Length: 10 km